pascal-fb-martin/houserelays/README.md

 # Overview

-This web server is designed to provide access to a relay board.
+This is a web server designed to provide access to a relay board.
+This project depends on [echttp](https://github.com/pascal-fb-martin/echttp) and [houseportal](https://github.com/pascal-fb-martin/houseportal).

 The primary intent is to support a distributed network of relay boards, to avoid pulling electric wires from one side of the home to the other: a small set of relay boards is installed, each board located close to existing wiring or near the equipment to control.
 Each relay board is attached to a small computer (e.g. Raspberry Pi Zero W).
 The typical use is to control sprinklers, a garage door, etc. By using such a micro-service architecture, the application may run anywhere in the home and still access all the devices, regardless of their locations.

 The secondary intent is to share a relay board between multiple independent applications: sprinkler system, garage door controller, etc. Each application control only those devices that it is configured for.

-This way relay boards may be installed at convenient points in the home, and be accessed by separate applications independently of the relays or applications physical locations.
+This way relay boards may be installed at convenient points across the home, and be accessed by separate applications independently of the relays or applications physical locations.

 # Hardware